Okta

 What's Included

 Multi-factor authentication.
-TOTP authenticator apps, email codes, and backup codes.
-Enforce MFA at the tenant level or leave it optional.
+TOTP authenticator apps, email codes, and backup codes for users not on passkeys.
+Enforce verification at the tenant level or leave it optional.
+Require an additional step after external IdP authentication.

 User lifecycle management.
-Provision users directly or automatically on first login.
+Provision users directly, by invitation, or automatically on first login.
 Track activity across providers, automatically inactivate dormant accounts with configurable thresholds, and handle GDPR anonymization requests.
+Users can request reactivation through an approval workflow.

 Group hierarchy and IdP group discovery.
-Organize users into hierarchical groups.
+Organize users into groups with support for multiple parent relationships.
 Automatically discover and map groups from connected identity providers.

 Management API with OpenAPI specification.
 An OAuth2-secured REST API for programmatic access to users, groups, tenants, and configuration.